Legacy Core™

 Every badge display links to a real-time verification page in the Public Business Trust Registry.
 Status reflects current credential state.

-• Framework-aligned readiness
+• Framework-informed readiness

 The Trust Badge does not mean